Workplace productivity statistics for 2022

 Here's what you need to know about the statistics on achieving productivity with technology.

-Tracking software increases productivity by 47%
+Time tracking software increases productivity by 47%

-After all, productivity statistics from a Forbes article point to a 47% increase in productivity levels among California-based employees who use time tracking software.
+After all, productivity statistics from a Forbes article point to a 47% increase in productivity levels among California-based employees who use time-tracking software.

 What happens when we fail to track our time properly?